Imports and Exports: amazing Guidelines for International Business

 Finally, you should determine what commission you will be working on.
 You commission has to make it worthwhile for you so you have to make sure you have properly thought through your costs and what the bottom line is.
 If your calculations are wrong, this could obliterate any profit you make from your sales.

-How CONNECTS can help you with your import and export efforts
+How CONNECTS can help you with your import or export efforts

 When trading internationally and doing export or import activities, having a single platform like CONNECTS where you can find new suppliers, distributors, partners and clients can be a great help.
 It will save you a lot of time and effort and can really boost your imports and exports trading efforts.